aweeraman/odyssey/README.md

 CC        := clang
 ```

-nasm is available as part of the cross compiler dependencies and can
+nasm is built as part of the cross compiler dependencies and can be
-be used in place GNU as for building the assembly programs by setting
+used in place GNU as for building the assembly programs by setting
 the following in in config/build.cfg.
 The GNU assembler will be used
 by default.

 ```